How I became a certified Sommelier and the people of my London years

 which leads me to

-John Davey (which I never remember if we met at "Monte's Club" or at "CHE"), great restaurant manager, great mentor, always joking around and an incredible team player with his staff, super professional service and people skills.
-John stayed in London too and opened his own Hotel and Restaurant service consulting company.
+John Davey (I never remember if we met at "Monte's Club" or at "CHE"), a great restaurant manager, great mentor, always joking around and an incredible team player with his staff, super professional service and people skills.
+John stayed in London and opened his own Hotel and Restaurant service consulting company.
 Find more details about John on his blog at

 http://johndaveyconsultancy.blogspot.com/